jschref/drupal_edu_playground/README.md

 # Educational project for Drupal

 This is a personal education project to learn Drupal.
-This site was created as a playground to style, build modules, etc.
+This site was created as a playground to build modules, style, etc.

-If you're reading this, and you're not me, please forgive the mess.
-This is my classroom, my playground.
+If you're reading this, and you're not me, hi.
+This is my messy playground.
 I need somewhere to teach myself Drupal, and this is it.
-As it lacks any sort of cohesive purpose or theme, beyond learning, it just isn't cohesive like a live site should be.
+As it lacks any sort of function or theme, beyond learning, it just isn't cohesive like a live site should be.

 In the unlikely event anyone will ever want to fork this, the original README is maintained below.